General payroll-system label used to classify pay-related items so the platform can apply the right treatment and reporting.

 A pay code is a payroll-system label used to identify and classify a specific kind of payroll activity.

-From a payroll perspective, pay code is a broader umbrella term than earnings code alone.
+Pay code is often a broader umbrella term than earnings code alone.
 In everyday payroll operations, people may use “pay code” loosely to refer to the code attached to a certain type of pay, time, premium, leave, or other payroll treatment inside the system.

 Pay code matters because it affects: